SkillsFundingAgency/dfc-devops/ArmTemplates/app-service-environment.md

 networkSecurityGroupAssigned (required) bool

 ASE deployments should depend on an Network Security Group (NSG) deployment that configures the correct security rules on the subnet.
-Add an output to the NSG template similar to the one below and consume that in this parameter.

-        "assignedToSubnet": {
-            "type": "bool",
+The parameter should be set using a function similar to the one below.

-            "value": "[equals(parameters('nsgName'), split(reference(resourceId(parameters('aseVNetResourceGroupName'), 'Microsoft.Network/virtualNetworks/subnets', parameters('aseVnetName'), parameters('aseSubnetName')), '2018-07-01', 'Full').properties.networkSecurityGroup.id, '/')[8])]"
+    [if(variables('deployAse'), equals(parameters('aseNetworkSecurityGroup'), split(reference(resourceId(parameters('aseVNetResourceGroupName'), 'Microsoft.Network/virtualNetworks/subnets', parameters('aseVnetName'), parameters('aseSubnetName')), '2018-07-01', 'Full').properties.networkSecurityGroup.id, '/')[8]), bool('false'))]
-        }

 This will prevent the ASE from deploying if the correct NSG is not assigned to the subnet.